xinyee20/tp/docs/team/chunyongg.md

   At app launch, it also required carefully reading the JSON files and updating the individual managers with the data.

-* **New Feature 4**: Added the ability to add and delete students.
-  * What it does:
-    * `addstudent` - Allows user to add a new student to an existing tutorial group.
-    * `delstudent` - Allows user to remove a student from an existing group.
-  * Justification: At the start of the semester, it is very common for students to swap tutorial classes or drop the module completely, resulting in changes to the list of students.
-  `addstudent` allows users to add a new student who just came in from another tutorial group, and `delstudent` allows users to remove students who have dropped the module.
-  * Highlights: This enhancement required careful changes to the data stored across different managers.
-For instance, when a student 'John' is deleted, John's attendance and participation records must also be deleted.

  * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=chunyongg&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

  * **Project management**: